benbatman/big-data/anomaly_detection/README.md

 # Real-Time Log Analytics & Anomaly Detection Pipeline

-This project demonstrates a real-time log analytics and anomaly detection pipeline using Apache Spark Structured Streaming, Kafka, and InfluxDB.
+This project demonstrates a simulated real-time log analytics and anomaly detection pipeline using Apache Spark Structured Streaming, Kafka, and InfluxDB.
 It simulates web server logs, processes them in real-time to detect anomalies, and stores the results in InfluxDB/Grafana for visualization and observability.

 ## Architecture